AleksaSubaranovic/OceanWaveSimulation_IFFT/README.md

 # OceanWaweSimulation_IFFT

-Ocean Wawes Simulation with OpenGL (IFFT method)
+Ocean Waves Simulation with OpenGL (IFFT method)

 Important files are in folder `WaterShaders` and `SandboxMain.cpp`.